 Suppression, as opposed to setting the severity of alerts, allows you to send events to PagerDuty without triggering any notifications.
 Suppressed alerts are stored in PagerDuty and available for forensics, analysis, and context, but do not create incidents.
 Suppressed alerts can be viewed in the alerts list as well as the Infrastructure Health Application.

-To suppress an alert if it matches a given set of conditions, select «Suppress» as the action to take:
+To suppress an alert if it matches a given set of conditions, select «Suppress» as the action to take when you are building your Event Rules.

 Viewing Suppressed Alerts